Conservative Prediction via Data-Driven Confidence Minimization

 \subsection{Out-of-Distribution Detection}

-In this problem setting, the model may encounter datapoints from a different distribution $\Pood$ at test time, and the goal is to detect such OOD inputs.
-The test dataset is sampled from a mixture of the ID and OOD distributions $\alpha_\text{test} \Pid + (1 - \alpha_{\text{test}}) \Pood$, where the mixture coefficient $\alpha_{\text{test}}$ is not known in advance.
-Because of the differences in $\Pid$ and $\Pood$, a model trained solely to minimize loss on $\Dtr$ may be inaccurate or overconfident when tested on novel inputs from $\Pood$.
-To address this challenge, we incorporate an additional unlabeled test set $\Du$ that is also drawn from a mixture of $\Pid$ and $\Pood$; the mixture ratio $\alpha_{\text{u}}$ is unknown to the model and can differ from $\alpha_{\text{test}}$.
-This unlabeled dataset partially informs the model about the directions of variation that it may face in the OOD distribution.
+Out-of-distribution detection aims to distinguish between known and unknown examples at test time.
+We denote the ID distribution with $\Pid$, and the OOD distribution with $\Pood$.
+The test dataset is a mixture of known and unknown examples, sampled from a mixture of the ID and OOD distributions $\alpha_\text{test} \Pid + (1 - \alpha_{\text{test}}) \Pood$, where the mixture coefficient $\alpha_{\text{test}}$ is not known in advance.
+Given a test input $x$, the model produces both a label prediction and a measure of confidence that should be higher for inputs that are known, or ID, than inputs that are unknown, or OOD.
+Due to differences in the data distributions $\Pid$ and $\Pood$, a model trained solely to minimize loss on $\Dtr$ may be overconfident on unknown inputs.
+To address this challenge, we use an additional unlabeled dataset $\Du$ which includes both known and unknown examples. $\Du$ is sampled from a mixture of $\Pid$ and $\Pood$, where the mixture ratio $\alpha_{\text{u}}$ is unknown to the model and can differ from $\alpha_{\text{test}}$.
+The unlabeled dataset partially informs the model about the directions of variation it may face at test time.

-Given a test input $x$, the model makes a label prediction and also an estimate of confidence that should be higher for inputs that are more likely to be ID.
-Using the test set, we evaluate the model on two aspects: (1) whether the model's confidence can successfully determine whether an input is OOD; and for ID inputs specifically, (2) whether the model's prediction agrees with the ground-truth label.
-These capabilities are measured by metrics such as FPR@TPR, AUROC, and AUPR; we further describe these metrics, along with the specific ID-OOD dataset pairs used for empirical evaluation, in \cref{sec:experiments}.